Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   > [Info] If the deleted attribute is not yet displayed in the list of deleted attributes, click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button to update the list.

 2. Click the [Delete] button in the toolbar.
-  The attribute is irretrievably deleted.
+  The attribute has been irretrievably deleted.
 The deletion cannot be undone.

    > [Warning] Problems may occur if you delete an attribute with existing dependencies.